-Presentation Grade: A grade (0-10) given by each judge to indicate how well the pilot presented the sequence within the aerobatic box.
-(See 8.6)

-Positive: A condition of flight when the wing's angle-of-attack is more than zero.
+- Presentation Grade: A grade (0-10) given by each judge to indicate how well the pilot presented the sequence within the aerobatic box.
+(See 8.6) - Positive: A condition of flight when the wing's angle-of-attack is more than zero.
 During positive flight, the pilot will experience the force of gravity acting normally, i.e., in a direction from head to foot.
-Positive flight does not imply any particular attitude of the aircraft relative to the ground and is depicted in Aresti diagrams with a solid line.

-Positive Snap Roll: Also called an "inside snap", this figure incurs positive G-forces and the wing is stalled positively.
-(See Fig 8.5.35)

-Primary: Both the entry level category of aerobatic competition and the category of choice for certain aircraft types which could not otherwise compete at higher levels.
+Positive flight does not imply any particular attitude of the aircraft relative to the ground and is depicted in Aresti diagrams with a solid line. - Positive Snap Roll: Also called an "inside snap", this figure incurs positive G-forces and the wing is stalled positively.
+(See Fig 8.5.35) - Primary: Both the entry level category of aerobatic competition and the category of choice for certain aircraft types which could not otherwise compete at higher levels.
 The Primary category sequence does not normally change year to year.
-There is no Primary category in Glider competition.

-Quarter-Clover: A figure (Family 0.1 and 0.2) which may be flown in the Sportsman (Power and Glider) and Glider Intermediate categories only.

-Relative: As used in reference to judging, any person connected to a competitor by family or marriage.
-Unless a scarcity of judges demands otherwise, "relative" should also include "significant others."

-Repetition: The use of the identical catalogue number from the Aresti Aerobatic Catalogue more than once within the same Free sequence.

-R & C Exam: An abbreviation for the IAC "Judge's Revalidation and Currency Examination" which is used to bring Regional and National Judges up-to-date on changes to the rules.
+There is no Primary category in Glider competition. - Quarter-Clover: A figure (Family 0.1 and 0.2) which may be flown in the Sportsman (Power and Glider) and Glider Intermediate categories only. - Rank Index (RI): Produced by the judging analysis module in ACRO, Rank Index assesses how a Judge ranks the pilots in comparison to the rest of the judging panel.
+Reports produced by ACRO identify anomalies by figure and overall score.
+If properly utilized, these reports provide excellent feedback to Judges and are an important tool in judges' education and training.
+RI's are also used by CIVA to select Judges for FAI Aerobatic Championships. - Relative: As used in reference to judging, any person connected to a competitor by family or marriage.
+Unless a scarcity of judges demands otherwise, "relative" should also include "significant others." - Repetition: The use of the identical catalogue number from the Aresti Aerobatic Catalogue more than once within the same Free sequence. - R & C Exam: An abbreviation for the IAC "Judge's Revalidation and Currency Examination" which is used to bring Regional and National Judges up-to-date on changes to the rules.
 Each judge must pass the R & C Exam annually to be included on the "Approved Judges List" for that contest year.